ismailceylan/restorm/README.md

 POST /api/v1.0/articles
 ```

-`post` method returns a promise that will be fulfilled with an instance of `Article` model or an `Error` if there is an issue about the network or server side.
+`post` method returns a never rejecting promise that will be fulfilled with an instance of `Article` model or an `Error` if there is an issue about the network or server side.

 ```js
 if( article instanceof Article )